 Imagine you are logging in to a web server somewhere in the world.
 You type in your username and password and send a request to the server.

-The server then checks that you are logging in with the correct username and password and then sends you back a response with a cookie (using the Set-Cookie header).
+header).
 That cookie contains some piece of data that identifies you as the logged-in user.
 For every subsequent request that you make to that web-server, your browser will take care of sending the cookie back to the server.

 Now, if you ask something from the server that requires authentication (a list of posts, your user information, credit card data, etc...) then the server will check your request for a Cookie header.